thinknathan/tstl-export-to-global/README.md

 2. Add `tstl-export-to-global` to `tstl.luaPlugins` in `tsconfig.json`

-3. Define `match`, which will only apply the transformation to files if their path matches.
+3. Define `match`, which will only apply the transformation to files if their _input_ (TypeScript file) path matches.

 ```diff
 {